blackms/Lean/docs/strategies/alpha-models.md

 ## Overview

 Alpha Models are a key component of the Algorithm Framework in QuantConnect Lean.
-They are responsible for generating trading signals, called "insights," based on market data.
-These insights are then used by Portfolio Construction Models to determine position sizes.
+They are responsible for generating trading signals (insights) based on market data.
+Alpha Models analyze market data and produce predictions about future price movements, which are then used by Portfolio Construction Models to determine position sizes.

 ## What is an Alpha Model?

-An Alpha Model is a strategy for identifying potential trading opportunities.
-It analyzes market data and generates predictions about future price movements.
-These predictions are encapsulated in "Insight" objects, which specify:

-- The security (Symbol)
-- The direction (Up, Down, or Flat)
-- The forecast period (how long the prediction is valid)
-- The magnitude (strength of the prediction)
-- The confidence (certainty of the prediction)
+An Alpha Model is a component that generates trading signals, or "insights," based on market data.
+These insights represent predictions about future price movements and are used to make trading decisions.
+In the context of quantitative finance, "alpha" refers to excess returns relative to a benchmark, so an Alpha Model is essentially a model that aims to generate excess returns.

 ## Alpha Model Interface